 Arjun Kapoor Pulls Deepika Padukone's Legs; Says He Is Her 'Souten'

-Arjun Kapoor is all anticipated for his next release - Ashutosh Gowariker's Panipat.
-The day, its trailer was launched, Arjun was compared to Ranveer Singh and the film's trailer reminded netizen of Sanjay Leela Bhansali's Bajirao Mastani.
+Arjun Kapoor is all kicked about his next release - Ashutosh Gowariker's Panipat.
+The day, its trailer was launched, Arjun was compared to Ranveer Singh and the film's trailer reminded netizens of Sanjay Leela Bhansali's Bajirao Mastani.
 Hence, comparisons were meant to happen!
-Unfortunately, many netizens started trolling Arjun while comparing his acting chops with Ranveer and many memes w.r.t. that comparison landed on social media.
+Unfortunately, many netizens started trolling the Kapoor lad while comparing his acting chops with Ranveer and many memes w.r.t. that comparison landed on social media.

 In his recent tête-à-tête with a media portal, Arjun was all praises for his Gunday co-star Ranveer and revealed that he keeps teasing Deepika Padukone by calling himself her 'souten'.